Herbaltea-GG/DSaaS/README.md

 # Dart-Sass as a Service (DSaaS)
 Dart-Sass as a service.
-Runs a vm that quickly ingests/compiles scss and then disappears.
+Runs a container that quickly ingests/compiles scss and then disappears.

 I'm not joking when I say I made this just to use `@use`